corda/corda-kubernetes-deployment/README.md

 * Access to Corda Enterprise binary files or access to R3 Artifactory for Enterprise (licensed users)

 ---

+## TESTED WITH

+This deployment has been tested and verified with the following information: SUPPORT_MATRIX.md

 ---

 ## BINARIES